 My name is Joes de Natris, and I started this blog to write about interesting things I encounter, which, as the name of the blog implies, will often have something to do with political economy.
 My posts could be book reviews or reviews of articles I read, comments on current affairs, the occasional (or less occasional) rant, or general remarks about whatever it is I have been thinking off.
+Moreover, I use this blog to reflect on the things I find interesting.
+The world is a complex place, and it helps me to write down my thoughts once in a while.

 Lastly, I hope you will enjoy reading my blog, please be critical of how I write and what I write, and do not be afraid to leave a comment after reading!
 You can reach me at email@example.com.